+Rating scale: 1-needs work 2-getting closer 3-cor npete nt

+Lanes

+Maintains good lane position.
+1 2 3

+Intersections

-Rating scale: 1-needs work 2-getting closer 3-con npete nt Lanes Maintains good lane position.
-1 2 3 Intersections • Scans when approaching intersections.
-1 2 3 Makes safe decisions about whether to proceed through intersections.
-1 2 3 • Stops in correct position.
-1 2 3 Goes through intersections in a safe and controlled manner.
-1 2 3 communicating changing lanes turning right in traffic
+Scans when approaching intersections.
+1 2 3

+Makes safe decisions about whether to proceed through intersections.
+1 2 3

+Stops in correct position.
+1 2 3

+Goes through intersections in a safe and controlled manner.
+1 2 3
-$\Box$ I'm able to stay centred in the lane.

-□ I can stop and go through intersections with safety and control.
+☐ I'm able to stay centred in the lane. ☐ I can stop and go through intersections with safety and control.
+Signature of New Driver Signature of Supervisor Date